cornwarecjp/amiko-pay/doc/vulnerabilities.md

 use the same meeting point ID on the same network, transactions which route towards that ID can fail to find a route.
 As a result, an attacker can make transaction routing on the Amiko network unreliable.

+**solution**: ICANN-style assignment of meeting point IDs is considered unacceptable, since it introduces a central authority.
+IDs might be linked to identities through digital signatures.
+If a route requires meeting point signatures, then intermediate nodes can detect and work around routing problems.